Clever-ISA/Clever-ISA/specs/main.md

 };
 ```

-The value of itabp shall be the physical address of an itab structure.
-Each index in itab is associated with a particular interrupt or exception number. `itabp` must be aligned to 32 bytes or the CPU resets when an exception occurs.
+The value of itabp shall be the virtual address of an itab structure, and must be page aligned.
+Each index in itab is associated with a particular interrupt or exception number. `extent` must be a multiple of 32 and each of the `reserved` fields muts be `0`.

 There may be up to 64 entries in the itab.
 The first 16 entries are used for processor exceptions.
 The next 16 entries are software interrupts.
 The remaining 32 entries are available for assigning to Interrupt Requests.

-If an exception raised exceeds the bounds of itab, ABRT is raised.
-If ABRT exceeds those bounds, the processor resets.
-If a software interrupt or IRQ raised exceeds the bounds of itab, PROT is raised.
+The `PX` and `PXM` bits must be set to the same value.

 ### Exceptions